 It is with this in mind, we write of 4 personality traits to avoid in a travel mate.
 Trust us, no travel mate is better than a bad one and if you're feeling a bit iffy about it before you leave, well, you might just be on to something.

 I thought to myself a few years back as I embarked on a 2 year adventure abroad.
 I was going to take every moment to travel.
-I wouldn't get tired, I wouldn't mind delays, it'd be all good.
+I wouldn't get tired of travel, I wouldn't mind delays, it'd be all good.

 Cue 6 months into the 2 years where I'd begun to catch every new bug the kids at school could give me, weekends were never down time and my holidays were mapped out well in advance with flights all over Europe, whether I was well enough to travel or not.